-We are now seeing more and more applicants who have moved out of their parents address into rented accommodation but think that it is a good idea to leave their bank statements, credit card and Electoral Roll information registered at their previous address.
+We are seeing that applicants who have moved out of their parents address into rented accommodation are leaving their bank statements, credit card and electoral roll information registered at their previous address.

-There are good reasons why people do this, however, I’m afraid this is now a flawed strategy.
-Almost without fail, if you have moved to a new address, there will be some record of this on your credit report.
 This could be from a delivery address when you have ordered something online or a car/home insurance search and many more.

 Before you perform a credit search and apply for a mortgage, you have to check that nothing will go against you.
 You will need to get all of your accounts (credit cards / current accounts) and electoral roll switched over to your new address.
 This only really applies to you if you have already moved out of your parents home as when you are moving out to get a mortgage in a new home, you can change your details once you have moved in.

 Either way, everything needs to be double-checked when applying for a mortgage.
 People seem to always forget to update their address on your credit file and electoral roll.
 It can make a huge difference too!

 It’s important that you get the dates right too, you need to know the exact date you moved into your rented apartment/new home and the day that you left it.
 If you do happen to make a mistake with these dates it can appear that you are living in two places at the same time.

 Impress the lender

 By making sure that every bit of information on your file is up-to-date, you are showing the lender that you know what you are doing and you are taking this seriously.
 It’s a more open and honest way of trying to apply for a mortgage.
 You want to impress them in every way possible and this is the perfect start!